-Among some of the more pressing issues that are sounding alarms for the developers of Douglas Ranch is the issue of environmental impact.
+Water is not the only issue that is causing red flags to be raised in Buckeye.
+The developers of Teravalis are also facing environmental impacts caused to the property itself.
 These are largely coming from the Sierra Club's Grand Canyon chapter head Sandy Bahr who is sounding off about the potentials of animal wildlife and vegetation.
 It seems that the larger issue with global footprints may spoil hundreds of miles of untouched desert and life that exist there.

-One such concern is for the desert tortoise that has been spotted within a section of Buckeye close to the Douglas Ranch border.
+Startling as it may sound, Teravalis in Buckeye is facing the issue of irreversible harm to local wildlife.
 Only one tortoise was actually found living there, but that's enough to raise concerns in addition to many types of wild animals that roam within this arid territory.
 In addition to that, fears of the current climate crisis are being used as a ploy to prevent development for the ongoing Freeway and Trillium projects.

 What is happening currently?

 Since last December in 2021, there hasn't been much news that is being revealed just yet.
 The latest news is- that lots will be available for sale in 2022.
 Nothing formal has been announced on the main website nor is there much news on the proposed Interstate 11 plans moving forward.
-Not to say that Rome wasn't built in a day, this project has been a growing concept that has been around since the early 2000s.
+Unlike similar projects within the area that include the Taresso community, and the Sun City Festival and Festival ranch projects, Teravalis has not provided any answer to the water shortage issue.
 However, unlike the expectations for the development of Tartesso, another development near Trillium, Trillium is showing much more promise to reach its initial proposed expectations.

 If any when there is breaking news that emerges, we'll be following this development closely to give updates on construction or groundbreaking ceremonies are being announced.
-As many large-scale megaprojects such as Trillium at Douglas Ranch aren't solely dependent on the outcome of the I-11 freeway project, it could be a critical linchpin to slowing the project even further if the freeway corridor is delayed for another 10 years.
+As you may expect, large-scale megaprojects that previously included Trillium at Douglas Ranch are pushing forward with the new Teravalis project one way or another.
+If current water issues and the eternally delayed I-11 freeway project cease to come to fruition, the sustainable viability of any Buckeye development will be dead in the water (so to speak).

-Then again consider the Nikola Hydrogen Truck factory that was proposed in January of 2018 that was to be located in Buckeye near the Douglas Ranch location.
-This was 4 years ago and mentioned the Trillium project back at that time.
+Now consider that there was a lot of media build-up for the Nikola hydrogen Truck Factory located in Buckeye back in 2018.
+Although this was 5 years ago, these old reports were hyping up the then-proposed Douglas Ranch project.
 Or consider that a new shopping center will be built at the corner of Jackrabbit Trail and Indian School Road in Buckeye that was announced in January of 2021?